Updated: April 10th, 2022

 Located just four hours west of Edmonton is one of the most beautiful places on Earth – Jasper National Park.
 Home to the quaint mountain town of Jasper and the Canadian Rockies, there are so many things to do in Jasper, including a scenic tour on the Jasper Sky Tram, a boat trip on Lake Maligne, a hike into Maligne Canyon, and so much more.
 To learn more, check out our article about getting from Edmonton to Jasper.

 By now, your schedule is going to be full for weeks.
-As you can see, there are lots to do in Edmonton and Alberta.
-For more, check out these articles below:
+As you can see, there are many to do in Edmonton and Alberta.
+For more things to do nearby, check out these travel guides below:

 - Things to Do in Alberta

 - Things to Do in Canmore

 - Camping in Alberta